RIIL WEBCAST NO. 3

 One thing we can offer as the research information project RIIL

-is that if folks out there have specific research projects or ideas
+is that if folks out there have specific research projects or

 they'd like to know more about, if they could send us -- either